Skip to main content

 This subject focuses on primary production and predominately stops at the site gate, excluding businesses that support the primary industry. Ākonga will learn about on-site decisions as well as the off-site considerations that influence the production of primary products.
 There is a strong emphasis on environmental, social, cultural, and economic sustainability, and a focus on innovation in response to economic and environmental challenges.

 Primary production is of national significance as it provides significant export earnings, self-sufficiency, and employment opportunities.
-The knowledge and skills that ākonga develop through their learning in Agricultural and Horticultural Science open pathways to a wide range of opportunities in life, further study, and career, both in Aotearoa New Zealand, the Pacific, and elsewhere.
+The knowledge and skills that ākonga develop through their learning in Agricultural and Horticultural Science open pathways to a wide range of opportunities in life, further study, and career, in Aotearoa New Zealand, the Pacific, and elsewhere.

 The subject provides valuable opportunities for hands-on practical work that will help establish ākonga appreciation for the growing environment.